Vincent Scully

 Vincent is also regularly instructed in fraud matters in the Crown Court, with recent cases ranging from credit card frauds committed by employees to the forgery of COVID-19 test certificates.

-Vincent is a member of the CPS specialist proceeds of crime panel at Level 3 and the SFO proceeds of crime and international assistance panel at :evel C. He advises those organisations and defendants on legally challenging proceeds of crime cases, and has appeared in the High Court, County Court and Crown Court on POCA 2002 and CJA 1988 confiscation matters.
-He has recently acted in restraint order proceedings for the Financial Conduct Authority in a multi-million pound investment fraud, and for the CPS to resist an application to discharge a restraint order brought in connection with insolvency proceedings.
+Vincent is a member of the CPS specialist proceeds of crime panel at Level 3 and the SFO proceeds of crime and international assistance panel at level C. He advises those organisations and defendants on legally challenging proceeds of crime cases, and has appeared in the High Court, County Court and Crown Court on POCA 2002 and CJA 1988 confiscation matters.
+He has acted in restraint order proceedings for the Financial Conduct Authority in a multi-million pound investment fraud, for the CPS to resist an application to discharge a restraint order brought in connection with insolvency proceedings, and for HMRC in property freezing and civil recovery proceedings.

 Vincent has contributed a chapter to the forthcoming 6th edition of Millington and Sutherland Williams on the Proceeds of Crime on the enforcement of restraint and receivership orders through contempt proceedings.